fsprojects/FSharpPlus/README.md

 Q: How can I contribute to this library?

-A: You can review the code, find better implementations of specific instances, add missing instances for primitive types, add/propose new type-methods, add sample files an so on.
+A: You can review the code, find better implementations of specific instances, add missing instances for primitive types, add/propose new method-classes, add sample files an so on.
 Finding issues, making suggestions, giving feedback, discussion in general is also welcome.